JiheHe/CPSC474-final-project/README.md

 This game is a zero-sum game.
 The game generally converges.
 But tie condition is implemented so the playout doesn't go on a long time by chance.
 The rules above are essentially the rules of the original game.
 For the ease of computation, we implemented four agent-only restrictions to avoid abundunt enumerations.
+They are NOT enforced in the original game's code but soft-imposed as all our agents use them.
 They are:
   MELD_EVERYTHING_IN_HAND_MELDABLE
   PREFER_NEW_MELDS_OVER_EXISTING_MELDS
   LONGEST_LENGTH_NEW_MELD_PREFERRED